-When strapped into a baby car seat or secured in a wrap or baby carrier, the heads of infants and young children tend to wobble and bobble.
-The combination of weak neck muscles, gravity, and head movement can fraying the nerves of parents concerned with car seat safety.
+When strapped into a baby car seat, baby bouncer, or secured in a wrap or baby carrier, the heads of infants and young children tend to wobble and bobble.
+Many parents turn to baby head wraps, car seat head support, or infant car seat inserts to solve the problem.
 The bobbling, even in a wrap, just doesn’t look right or healthy or even safe.
 As protectors, parents want nothing more than to shield an infant’s still-developing spine from the (easily overestimated) potential damage of head flops.
 Fortunately, doing so is pretty simple provided parents get the right equipment, follow directions, and use caution.

 READ MORE: The Fatherly Guide to Car Seats

 Here’s the good news: Car seats are designed to minimize neck movement and many wraps and carriers do so as well.
 The hard part, though, is ensuring babies are properly secured.

 “The way the manufacturer intends car seats to be installed, there shouldn’t be a lot of head flopping forward.
 If you see a child’s head falling forward in an installed seat, it’s probably installed at the wrong angle,” says Dr. Ben Hoffman, Oregon Health and Sciences University pediatrician and chair of the American Academy of Pediatrics’ Council on Injury, Violence and Poison Prevention.

 - Don’t be overly concerned about a baby’s head flopping left or right, but be hypervigilant about making sure a baby’s head doesn’t flop forward, restricting airways.